UNESCO BiosphereIn March 2016 the Isle of Man became the first entire jurisdiction to gain international UNESCO Biosphere status.

 There are over 50 plantations and forests spread out around the Isle of Man.

-Plantations offer many interesting walks and dogs are welcome, although you need to be careful of events happening in the plantations, such as motorbike trials and mountain biking races.
+Plantations offer many interesting walks and dogs are more than welcome, although you need to be careful of events happening in the plantations, such as motorbike trials and mountain biking races.

 Recreational events of all kinds occur within plantations throughout the year.
 South Barrule in the south of the Island is home to a range of mountain bike tracks as well as the highflying Ape Mann Adventure Park, Laser Mayhem and Segway tours.